wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 The serializability, however, can still not be guaranteed if another transaction commits in-between.

 Fortunately, the broken Read-Modify-Write scenario is just a special case of Racing Read and Write Phases.
-Post-read validation effectively detects this anomaly by enforcing transaction 1 in the above example to serialize itself after transaction 2 which obtains ct earlier.
+Post-read validation detects this anomaly by enforcing transaction 1 in the above example to serialize itself after transaction 2 which obtains ct earlier.
+The point we are trying to make here is that, even if incremental read validation can detect some violations early, they could not replace the final post-read validation performed within the critical section.
+It is possible that each incremental validation succeeded, but the final execution is non-serializable.

 ### Racing Writes